How to remove stains from your clothes.

 • Wash as normal with a smol bio capsule at 30°C or 40°C.

-Grease and oils are tricky to remove so act fast.
+Grease and oil stains are tricky to remove so act fast.

 • Blot the stain with a clean cloth to remove as much oil as you can.